blackappslist/blacklists/README.md

 ### Mainlist.

-[Mainlist.txt](https://github.com/blackappslist/blacklists/raw/master/mainlist.txt) is one of the sample file which contains apps which could be blacklisted/whitelisted
+[Mainlist.txt](https://github.com/blackappslist/blacklists/raw/master/mainlist.txt) is a sample file which contains apps which could be blacklisted/whitelisted

 Other lists of apps will be added in  time